CambridgeNuclear/SCONE/docs/Input Manual.rst

 bmp
 ###

+This produces a 2D slice plot of the geometry.

 * centre: (x y z) array with the coordinates of the center of the plot [cm]
 * axis: ``x``, ``y`` or ``z``, it's the axis normal to the 2D plot